A few words about anime trips in general…

 There are a few things to keep in mind when planning a trip - destinations that are often outside the comfort zone of the average tourist.

-• The locations are not always close to each other, so be prepared to walk a lot.
-I personally didn't think this was a bad thing, but I think it just added interest!
-Walking along the streets, you can see Japan much closer than you might see otherwise, stopping at random in suburban combi and coffee shops to get Bento boxes and other snacks.
-And of course, it is possible to meet locals in a completely different way - the threshold to come and chat drops considerably when the locals notice a "slightly lost" foreigner.
-Especially young people are happy to make contact with foreigners, older people are understandably more reserved.
+- Locations are not always close together, so be prepared to walk a lot.
+Personally, I didn't think this was a bad thing, I just thought it added to the interest!
+Walking along the streets gives you a much closer view of Japan than you might otherwise see, stopping occasionally at suburban konbinos and cafes for bento boxes and other snacks.
+And of course it's possible to meet locals in a completely different way - the threshold to strike up a conversation is greatly reduced when locals spot a foreigner "looking a bit lost".
+Young people in particular are happy to make contact with foreigners, older people are understandably more reserved.
 Don't be pushy though, always remember that the Japanese appreciate tact.

 Of course, a taxi can also usually move from one place to another (not always), for example if time is a limiting factor, or there are restrictions on exercise that make it impossible to walk much.

-• Download or install a GPS program on your phone that can guide you on the map offline.
-Being dependent on the internet connection of public WiFi networks (you can find them in every FamilyMart, Seven-Eleven, train stations, etc.) is sometimes a little tiring.
-This way you can progress and find your destination, but it is an extra inconvenience.
-You should also always take a free "tourist map" or similar with you from the JR station when you arrive, maps are almost always available at the stations.
+- Download or install a GPS app on your phone that can guide you on the map offline.
+Relying on public WiFi networks for internet access (you can find them at every FamilyMart, Seven-Eleven, train stations, etc.) is sometimes a bit of a hassle.
+It's possible to get around and find your way around, but it's an extra inconvenience.
+It's also always worth taking a free "tourist map" or similar with you from the JR station when you arrive, maps are almost invariably available at the stations.
 Of course they are for locals and therefore in Japanese, but a physical paper map already helps a lot when walking.

-• Bring your headphones and the soundtrack of the series to your phone, etc. You'll notice what it's all about when you first arrive at one of the most recognizable places in your favorite series and put the logo's music to play.
+- Bring your headphones and the soundtrack of the series to your phone, etc. You'll notice what this is all about when you first arrive at one of the most recognizable places in your favorite series and put the logo's music to play.
 Indeed.

-• Remember the rules of conduct!
-You may not disturb the locals or trespass into private areas (including schoolyards etc.) without permission.
-In any case, as a foreigner you will attract attention among the locals, but try to consider others as much as possible and "be as if you are not".
+- Remember the code of conduct!
+Do not disturb locals or trespass on private property (including school yards, etc.) without permission.
+In any case, as a foreigner you will attract attention from the locals, but try to be as considerate of others as possible and "pretend you are not".

-I'll put up maps oppaiden (heh, did you notice?) whenever I think it's necessary, but it is possible to look at the described routes on any map.
+I put maps next to the guides (heh, did you notice?)
+Whenever I think it’s necessary, but the routes described can be viewed from any map.

-The articles start from the idea that movement takes place with public means of transport.
-Renting a car is also always a viable option, and gives you more flexibility to move around - but even then you should consider where it makes the most sense to rent a car.
-Even slightly longer journeys are made many times faster by train than by car, even if you use toll highways by car.
-Especially if you can use the shinkansen lines, the speed of the "bullet train" is undeniable.
+The articles are based on the idea that public transport is the means of getting around.
+Renting a car is also always a viable option, and gives you more flexibility - but even then you should consider where it makes most sense to rent a car.
+Even slightly longer journeys are much quicker by train than by car, even if you use the toll motorways.
+Especially if you can use the shinkansen lines, the speed of the "bullet train" is unquestionable.

-In this context, I would also like to point out that the articles are my own subjective narratives, and not absolute truths - everyone's trip is their own personal "pilgrimage", and it is neither possible nor reasonable to write a perfect manuscript for such an experience.
-You always get worse snacks from a ready-made package compared to one made from scratch.
-It's worth just boldly going on the trip, I can tell you from experience that this way you get the most out of the trip.
-If possible, also avoid taking a travel partner with you on the trip who does not at least share your enthusiasm for the series in question, it will inevitably affect the atmosphere.
+In this context, I would like to point out that the articles are my own subjective stories, and not absolute truths - everyone's trip is their own personal "pilgrimage", and it is neither possible nor reasonable to write a complete script for such an experience.
+A ready-made package will always be inferior to one that you make yourself from scratch.
+Just be brave and go for it, I can tell you from experience that that's how you get the most out of an expedition.
+If possible, also avoid taking along a travelling companion who doesn't at least share your enthusiasm for the series in question, it will inevitably affect the atmosphere.

 I hope these stories and writings help other anime friends find the roots of the series or series they love!
 I also try to keep the articles as short and informative as possible.